Researching Transformative Teacher Professional Development for Pluralistic Quality Education in Kenya

 Solutions: Research

-The role of Oxford MeasurEd in the F4L programme is to lead research on continuous teacher professional development as a means to build pluralistic education systems that value diversity, equity, and inclusion.
-The study will focus on how continuous professional learning can motivate teachers to act as agents of social change, fostering equity and inclusion in pre-primary and primary education.
-Through evidence review and action research in six schools in two counties in Kenya, the project aims to create a well-informed cadre of education actors in Kenya who can advocate for transformative teacher development practices.
-Through this project, we aim to not only generate actionable insights but also empower teachers and education leaders in Kenya to reflect on their professional practice and act as agents of social change.
+Oxford MeasurEd led research on continuous teacher professional development as a means to build pluralistic education systems that valued diversity, equity, and inclusion.
+The study focused on how continuous professional learning motivated teachers to act as agents of social change, fostering equity and inclusion in pre-primary and primary education.
+Through evidence review and action research conducted in six schools across two counties in Kenya, the project created a well-informed cadre of education actors in Kenya who could advocate for transformative teacher development practices.

 Key Activities: